 Counseling services are free to all currently enrolled students.

 The HSC Counseling Center Office therapist will provide the following services to enrolled UCF students: short-term individual therapy, crisis intervention services, referrals to UCF psychiatrists, group therapy, and couples therapy (if both members of the couple are enrolled UCF students).
 For those students needing additional services, the therapist will help students connect to community resources that might be helpful.
 Such resources include longer term therapy, community-based psychiatric services, and financial resources.
 The therapist will also be available for consultations with faculty, staff, and students, who have concerns about others in their academic community.
+Students can also contact the HSC Counseling Center or Health Services Office (Suite 416) or Counseling and Psychological Services on the main campus at (407) 823-2811.

 As common College of Medicine student needs and interests are identified, the therapist will also be able to provide workshops or presentations on these topics.